qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

    the mouse cursor inside the map area and roll the wheel forward (away from you) to zoom in and backwards (towards you) to zoom out.
 The mouse cursor position is the center where the zoom occurs.
-You can customize the behavior of the mouse wheel zoom using the :guilabel:`Map tools` tab under the :menuselection:`Settings --> Options` menu.
+You can customize the behavior of the mouse wheel zoom using the :guilabel:`Map tools` menu under the :menuselection:`Settings --> Options` menu.

 .. tip::